Family Lawyers Brisbane | Child Custody Lawyers | Brisbane Family Law

 We understand talking to a family lawyer can make people feel very anxious and unsettled at times.
 Our lawyers will make you feel at ease.
 When selecting a lawyer, you should choose someone who you feel comfortable with.
 A family lawyer who’s good at her or his job will be able to reduce the pain when dealing with child custody issues.
 Hiring a professional lawyer who will fight for you is vital to protecting your rights and making sure that your family is cared for in the way that they deserve.
 If you hire Cudmore Legal, we usually approach child custody matters like this:

-- You will start with an initial consultation.
+- You will start with an initial consultation with our family lawyers.

 - In the consultation, we will discuss the likely outcomes you can expect and the costs associated with those outcomes.